connectedbydata/connectedbydata.org/_projects/2024-gca-ai.md

 In parallel, the [Coalition for a Global Citizens Assembly](https://www.gcacoalition.org/) have launched plans for permanent Global Citizens’ Assembly, to address humanity’s greatest challenges.

-**How could a Global Citizens Assembly on AI work?** That’s the question we’re setting out to explore, producing an options paper to be shared alongside the UN Summit for the Future in September 2024.
+**How could a Global Citizens Assembly on AI work?** That’s the question we’re setting out to explore, producing an options paper to be shared alongside the [UN Summit of the Future](https://www.un.org/en/summit-of-the-future) in September 2024.

 <!--more-->